 USA.gov does not collect personal information when you visit our website unless you choose to provide that information.

-- To remember you when your browser comes back to the site, so we do not invite you to take our customer satisfaction survey within 90 days of completing a survey on USA.gov
+- We remember your browser when you return to our site, so we do not invite you to take our customer satisfaction survey again within 90 days of completing the survey.

-USA.gov links to many websites created and maintained by other public and/or private organizations as outlined in our Linking Policy.
-If you click a link to an outside website, you will leave the USA.gov site, and are subject to the privacy and security policies of the owners/sponsors of the outside website.
+USA.gov links to many websites created and maintained by other public and/or private organizations as outlined in our linking policy.
+If you click on a link to an outside website, you will leave the USA.gov site and are subject to the privacy and security policies of the owners/sponsors of the outside website.

 Social media sites

-USA.gov manages a presence on social media sites such as Facebook, Twitter, YouTube, Instagram, and others to share government information, and engage with the public.
+USA.gov manages a presence on social media sites such as Facebook, X, YouTube, Instagram, and others to share government information and engage with the public.
 We do not collect any personally identifiable information through those sites, and we do not use personal information made available by the third-party sites.